 The assurance process includes internal and external measures.
 Internally, the accountability exercised via the committee structure described above ensures that there is internal scrutiny of compliance with national standards and local policies and guidelines.
 Furthermore, external assessments are also used.
 These include the "Controls Assurance" measures for infection control and decontamination standards, ISO, Care Quality Commission standards and the Patient-led assessments of the care environment (PLACE) review.
-Progress in these areas during 2015/16 is summarised below.
+Progress in these areas during 2016/17 is summarised below.

-Standards for Decontamination Sterile Services Department has been audited and meets the requirements of disinfection, assembly, packing, moist heat and gas plasma sterilisation of theatre trays and procedure packs and supplementary instruments in accordance with ISO 13485:2003 and ISO 9001:2008.
+Standards for Sterile Services Department has been audited and meets the Decontamination requirements of disinfection, assembly, packing, moist heat and gas plasma sterilisation of theatre trays and procedure packs and supplementary instruments in accordance with ISO 13485:2003 and ISO 9001:2008.
 For moist heat and gas plasma sterilisation of theatre trays, procedure packs and supplementary instruments in accordance with Medical Devices Directive 93/42/EEC Annex V, Article 12 (Sterility Aspects Only).
-PLACE This external audit was carried out in June 2015.
-The score for cleanliness 98.96% (98.27% in 2014).
-The score for food 86.19% (83.37% in 2014).
-Privacy and dignity 77.23% (92.02% in 2014; this category included provision for family/relatives/carers to access food - this has been addressed and improvements should be implemented before the 2016 PLACE audit.)
-Condition, appearance and maintenance 87.47%% (96.35% in 2014; this category had changed criteria from 2014 so should not be directly compared to 2014 results).
-There was an additional new audit around dementia, and the score was 74.84%.
+PLACE This external audit was carried out in April 2016.
+The score for cleanliness was 99.3% % (98.96% in 2015).
+The overall score for food was 91.3% % (86.19% in 2015).
+Privacy, dignity and well-being was 76.1% % (77.23% in 2015; this category included provision for family/relatives/carers to access food Actions identified have been reported to the Trust's Operational Executive Group and monitored through contract meetings.
+Condition, appearance and maintenance score was 96.0% (87.47% in 2015 There was an additional new audit around dementia, and the score was 82.2% % (74.84% in 2015)

-Care Quality Commission Standards The Trust reported the following for 2015/16 MRSA bacteraemia 0 (against a ceiling target of 0).
-C.difficile reported 3 attributablecases (against a ceiling target of 5) --- ---
+Care Quality Commission Standards The Trust reported the following for 2016/17 MRSA bacteraemia 0 (against a ceiling target of 0).
+C.difficile reported 0 attributablecases (against a ceiling target of 5).
+There were 2 C. difficile cases but both were deemed not to be on trajectory. --- --